Sanatasneemazimudin/Sana-Tasneem-Azimudin/README.md

 # Sana-Tasneem-Azimudin
 # 💫 About Me:
-I'm currently in my second year of engineering<br>I'm pretty interested in coding<br>
+I'm currently in my second year of engineering<br>I'm very interested in coding<br>

 # 💻 Tech Stack: